dragosroua/CellKit/Documentation/API/MetadataViewConfig.md

 # MetadataViewConfig

-A configuration structure that defines the appearance and content of metadata views within a `CellKit` cell.
+A configuration structure that defines the appearance and content of metadata views within a `MetaCellKit` cell.

 ## Overview